kubernetes/autoscaler/pkg/FAQ.md

 From version 0.6.2, Cluster Autoscaler backs off from scaling up a node group after failure.
 Depending on how long scale-ups have been failing, it may wait up to 30 minutes before next attempt.

+### Node scale-down after Job pods evicted or failed

+When a Job's pods are evicted or fail, the controller enters an exponential backoff period that can last up to 6 minutes.
+Because no pending pods exist during this backoff, proactive scale-up does not trigger, potentially leading to the scale-down of nodes intended for replacement pods.
+This behavior is documented in [kubernetes/kubernetes#130881](https://github.com/kubernetes/kubernetes/issues/130881).

+Note that you can apply `safe-to-evict=false` on critical Job pods to prevent the eviction-induced backoff and subsequent premature scale-down.

 # Developer